 HOUSE HUNTING TIP: Try to anticipate if there is any condition of your home purchase that would cause the sellers to shy away from accepting or countering your offer.
 If such conditions exist, try to address them before making an offer.

-- For example, let’s say your parents are willing to give you a large amount of cash for a down payment to make your offer more competitive.
+- For example, let’s say parents are willing to give buyers a large amount of cash for a down payment to make an offer more competitive

-- Make sure this will be acceptable to your mortgage lender.
+- Make sure this will be acceptable to the lender

-- Find out what verification the lender will require from your parents.
+- Find out what verification the lender will require from parents

 Sellers Concerns On Strong Buyer